beyondHJM/BrownoutServe/README.md

 ## Introduction

 `BrownoutServe` is an innovative serving system designed for Mixture-of-Experts (MoE) based Large Language Models (LLMs).
-It optimizes inference efficiency and maintains service reliability under dynamic computational demands and traffic conditions by introducing United Experts and a dynamic Brownout mechanism.
-Additionally, it integrates state-of-the-art optimization techniques such as PagedAttention, FlashAttention, and continuous batching to further enhance performance.
+It optimizes inference efficiency and maintains service reliability under dynamic computational demands and workload conditions by introducing United Experts and a dynamic Brownout mechanism.
+Additionally, it integrates state-of-the-art optimization techniques such as PagedAttention, FlashAttention, and ContinuousBatching to further enhance performance.

 ## Features